eddelbuettel/tidycpp/vignettes/motivation.md

 `tidyCpp` provides a cleaner layer on top of the C API for R (as well as a so-far still minimal C++ class layer).
 That has its advantages: we find it more readable.
 It conceivably has possible disadvantages.
 Those familiar with the C API for R may not need this, and may find it an unnecessary new dialect.
-Time will tell if new adoption and use may outway possible hesitation by other.
-In the meantime, the package "does no harm", has no further dependencies and can be used, or dropped, at will
+Time will tell if new adoption and use may outweigh possible hesitation by other.
+In the meantime, the package "does no harm", has no further dependencies and can be used, or dropped, at will.

 ### Summary